 A vanity project that lowers viewers into the middle of Ted Danson and Mary Steenburgen’s bicker zone, CBS’ “It Must Be Love” zaps the romance right out of Valentine’s Day.
-What might have seemed like natural storytelling to them comes across as awkward and superficial to us.
+As with many real-life couples who feel the urge to perform together, these lovebirds force more than their share of moments; what might have seemed like natural storytelling to them comes across as awkward and superficial to us.

 Still, it’s a surprise, considering the teleplay adaptation comes from Pulitzer-winning scribe Beth Henley, whose “Crimes of the Heart” ushered in a powerful legit voice in 1981 and earned her a 1987 Academy Award nomination.
 And Steven Schachter, so honored for last year’s Emmy-winning “Door to Door,” directs.

 The problem here is that the premise is cutsied up to an inappropriate level.
 From divorce proceedings to a missing-persons search party, nothing is taken very seriously.

 Successful architect George Gazelle (Danson) and dutiful wife Clem (Steenburgen) pack up their RV and head for the mountains.
 The trip has a purpose: After the wedding of their daughter (Erin Karpluk), they decide to split on friendly terms and take to the road to work out the details.

 But what starts as courteous becomes contentious after George’s disclosure of an affair, and soon they’re arguing over every little comment.
 Things get really wacky when they get trapped in a blizzard, and are forced to help each other while rediscovering their true feelings.